-Mission: The Rutherford County Archaeological Society serves to educate and foster a deeper appreciation of archaeology, to demonstrate the importance of archaeological research, and to promote the stewardship, preservation, and protection of our historic and prehistoric cultural resources.
+Mission: The Rutherford County Archaeological Society serves to educate and foster a deeper appreciation of archaeology, to demonstrate the importance of archaeological research, and to promote the stewardship, preservation, and protection of our cultural resources.

 The Rutherford County Archaeological Society (RCAS) 501(c)(3) welcomes all who are interested in the realm of archaeology, history, and related fields here in Rutherford County and beyond.

 Originally founded as a Facebook group in November 2014, we held our first meeting in January 2015.